onflow/kitty-items/README.md

 2) Run: `flow project deploy --network testnet -f flow.json -f flow.testnet.json`
    - All contracts are deployed to the Flow testnet.

+3) Select "Blocto" to log in.

+Thats it! 🏁

+Visit `http://localhost:3001` to interact with your new instance of Kitty Items!

 ---
 ### (Optional) Heroku Deployment